rs3lab/mage-artifact/mage-kernel/doc/reproducing-paper-evals.md

 A graph will appear in `$MIND_ROOT/scripts/evals/fig/fig-14a-seq_read-lat.csv`.

 NOTE: The Mage-Linux profiling points can only store 2048 samples at once.
-This means that the benchmark must be run many times in order to gather enough samples (a very time consuming process).
+Since this benchmark collects 99% accuracy, it requires many samples to maintain accuracy; and hence many data-collection runs.
-Our helper script only runs the benchmarks once.
+In order to keep the evaluation time minimal, our helper script only runs the benchmark once.
-Its results are usually a good approximation of the graph shown in our SOSP paper.
+Its results are an approximation of the graphs in our SOSP paper.

-Patient reviewers are welcome to re-run the script and collect more CSV samples; the results will converge to what we've shown in our paper.
+Patient reviewers are welcome to re-run the benchmark and collect more CSV samples; the resulting graphs will converge to the values we've shown in our paper's figure.
+If you're having difficulties with the test scripts during this process, please reach out to reach out to Yash Lala <yash.lala@yale.edu>.

 ### Figure 15: Sequential Read Latency Breakdown